wyszo/TaskRatchet-iOS/Project.md

 	- Pair-programming

 ## Changelog
 - 2023.02.24: Added Api spec and Static mock json files.
+Tested the API responses.
 - 2023.02.23: Writing down the Project.md structure with a basic tasks breakdown.
 Researching about the current state of the project and current landscape around it.